Fatty Arbuckle’s was one of the largest casual dining chains in Britain during the 1990s.

 Arbuckle’s, with its focus on beefburgers and steaks, was hit hard when a BSE-epidemic struck Britain in 1996.
 70 percent of its sales had been burgers.
 Pete Shotton sold his majority stake in the business to the turnaround experts, Alchemy Partners, for £5 million.

-After making heavy losses, the company entered into receivership with debts of £6.8 million in July 2000.
+However, after making heavy losses, the company entered into receivership with debts of £6.8 million in July 2000.
 The loss-making majority of outlets were immediately closed down.

 The brand and ten outlets were acquired by the Noble House Group, headed by investor Robert Breare (1953 – 2013), for a rumoured £1 million.
 Breare was charismatic; a hyperactive, shambolic and disorganised man, who enjoyed living the good life.
 He was adept at acquiring companies, but not so skilled at managing them.

-The ten outlets were closed down in 2006.
+The ten remaining outlets were closed down in 2006.
 Two former managers acquired the rights to the name and opened a revamped Arbuckle’s at Downham Market in Norfolk from 2008.

 I visited the Fatty Arbuckle’s at Teesside Park around 1998.
 The restaurant was fairly tacky and greasy.
 I had a burger and the food was good enough, if unsophisticated.
 It was fairly pricey for what it was, but the portions were ridiculously generous.

-The American style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have closed down.
+The American-style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have closed down.